 |

-To be able to relate the gained mathematical acquisitions with different disciplines and apply in real life
+Associating mathematical achievements with different disciplines and applying them in real life

 |